 The posting of armed services units recommenced in 1966 with the Lavarack Army Barracks in Murray.
 Employment in the armed services increased by over 200%, to 2400, during the period of Australia's involvement in the Vietnam War.
-In 1976 the Townsville air force base was started, and a variety of tactical transport, engineering and combat units were added over the next 20 years.
+The Townsville air force base had a variety of tactical transport, engineering and combat units.
 Over 500 RAAF personnel were based there in 2000.
 Government, administration and defence were the second highest employment sector (after wholesale and retail), a position maintained in 2001.
 In 2011 defence accounted for the highest employment sector.

 The tonnages moved at the port increased several-fold between 1976 and 1996:

 The inwards figures showed the growing importance of Townsville as a distribution centre for north Queensland.
 Townsville remains the third biggest port for imported tonnes in the state, after Brisbane and Gladstone.